 Edit: Spotify ignored my proxy settings for P2P traffic!
 It sends all the good stuff through the proxy though, I then had to block any other traffic with a desktop firewall myself :(

 If I made Spotify, I would have probably added a secret option somewhere to disable P2P connections.
 It would be tricky to test the app without it, and surely Spotify’s office would be brought to a standstill otherwise?!
 I’ve got two ideas where they might have hidden the option:

 Spotify seems to support command line switches, although they are undocumented there might be some interesting functionality hidden away and who knows maybe we can turn off sharing?

 My final thought is editing the settings manually.
 Spotify has a settings file, it seems to be a simple JSON format so if we knew the names of hidden options we could change the settings there.
 Who knows maybe

 'p2p': 0 is all that’s standing in the way?!

 Either way, I have no idea where this elusive option is.
 Get searching and report back!

 Edit: I’ve just given it a try, I found that setting cache_size to 1 was lowest it would accept.
-It reduced my cache down to 90megs initially and since then it’s been dropping slowly.
+It reduced my cache down to 90megs initially, and since then it’s been dropping slowly.
 I’m not sure if it will ever get as low as 1meg though.
 This idea might be counterproductive if it means we need to download more often, I’m also not sure if it’s reduced the P2P traffic or not.
-Another downside with this train of thought is it would be very easy for the Spotify team to just make the minimum number 1024 in a future update.
+Another downside with this train of thought is it would be straightforward for the Spotify team to make the minimum number 1024 in a future update.

-I just had another thought, instead of forcing the official Spotify client to conform we could just use an alternative client.
+I just had another thought, instead of forcing the official Spotify client to conform we could use an alternative client.
 There seems to be a range of alternative clients available.
-I haven’t tried any of them yet but it looks like an promising approach.
+I haven’t tried any of them yet, but it looks like a promising approach.